 This 24-hour course is an introduction to managing avalanche hazard.
 You will learn how to use a repeatable process to manage your risk and learn from your experiences in the backcountry.
 You will also practice preparing for and carrying out a backcountry trip.
 The importance of record keeping, communicating, and making continuous decisions about hazards while in the backcountry will be demonstrated while in the field and you will learn rescue techniques if an avalanche occurs and someone is caught.

 Who Should Take this Course?

-AIARE 1 is for anyone, regardless of their method of backcountry travel, who wants to recreate in or near avalanche terrain.
-You should be able to travel off-trail on ungroomed or unmaintained terrain and bring appropriate equipment for traveling on snow, but there are no other prerequisites for this course
+AIARE 1 is for skiers and splitboarders who want to recreate in or near avalanche terrain.
+You should be able to travel off-trail on ungroomed or unmaintained terrain and bring appropriate equipment for traveling on snow, but there are no other prerequisites for this course.

 AIARE 1 is a prerequisite for AIARE 2, as well as the Pro 1 course for aspiring avalanche professionals.

 Our AIARE 1 avalanche course and our 3-Day Ski Touring course will teach you equally important yet very different skill sets.
 Our avalanche courses are designed to teach you to identify avalanche hazards and manage risk in the backcountry.
 Our ski touring course is a movement-based course designed to introduce you to the gear, skills, and knowledge necessary to move proficiently through the backcountry.
 In order to become a well-rounded backcountry traveler, we encourage you to take the ski touring course prior to taking an AIARE 1 course if you do not already have uphill experience.
 If you take the 3-Day Ski Touring Course and an AIARE 1 Avalanche Course in the same season, you will receive a 10% discount on each.